 - You have been banned from working with children.

 You will need to undertake training with a qualified instructor to be able to pass your exams.
 You can find out more about the Mutual Driving School training package by following this link

-The approved driving instructor (ADI) part 1 test is a theory test.
-The Test takes around 1 hour 45 minutes and includes:
+The Approved Driving Instructor (ADI) Part 1 test is a theory test that takes around 1 hour 45 minutes and includes:

 You’ll be asked 100 questions in total, 25 in each of the following categories:

 - traffic signs and signals, car control, pedestrians and mechanical knowledge

 - publications and instructional techniques

 First you will be shown a video clip explaining how this test will work.
 It’s very similar to the learner hazard perception test.

 You will then be shown 14 videos that show everyday road scenes.
 13 of these clips will have 1 hazard and 1 clip will have 2 hazards.

 You can get up to 5 points per recognised hazard giving a maximum of 75 available points – you will need 57 points to pass this test.